How to Choose the Best Water Filtration System

 • DIY Installation: Suitable for simple filters like pitcher or faucet-mounted systems.

-• Professional Installation: Recommended for whole-home and reverse osmosis systems to ensure proper setup and compliance with plumbing regulations.
+• Professional Installation: Recommended for whole-home and reverse osmosis systems to ensure proper setup and compliance with local Conroe plumbing codes.

 Maintenance Guidelines